-- (1) The information with respect to Common Shares beneficially owned, controlled or directed has been furnished by the respective individuals. - (2) Member of the Compensation Committee.
-Ms. Satov is the Chair of the Compensation Committee. - (3) Includes holdings of John Burzynski through Archean Capital Corp. - (4) Member of the Sustainable Development Committee.
-Mr. Alvarez Calderon is the Chair of the Sustainable Development Committee. - (5) Includes holdings of José Vizquerra Benavides and Mercedes Vizquerra. - (6) Member of the Corporate Governance and Nominating ("CG&N") Committee.
+- (1) The information with respect to Common Shares beneficially owned, controlled or directed has been furnished by the respective - $\label{lem:member of the Compensation Committee.
+Ms. Satov is the Chair of the Compensation Committee.$ - Includes holdings of John Burzynski through Archean Capital Corp. - (4) Member of the Sustainable Development Committee.
+Mr. Alvarez Calderon is the Chair of the Sustainable Development - Includes holdings of José Vizquerra Benavides and Mercedes Vizquerra.

+Member of the Corporate Governance and Nominating ("CG&N") Committee.
 Mr. John is the Chair of the CG&N Committee. - (7) Member of the Audit Committee.
-Mr. McKay is the Chair of the Audit Committee. - (8) Mr. Burzynski is Chairman of the Board of the Corporation and Mr. John is Lead Director of the Corporation. - (9) Includes holdings of Elijah Tyshynski, Jai Tyshynski, Milla Tyshynski and STM Malta.
+Mr. McKay is the Chair of the Audit Committee.
+(8) Mr. Burzynski is Chairman of the Board of the Corporation and Mr. John is Lead Director of the Corporation.

-As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 4,867,451 Common Shares, representing approximately 7.1% of the issued and outstanding Common Shares as of the date hereof.
+As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 4,888,201 Common Shares, representing approximately 6.5% of the issued and outstanding Common Shares as of the date hereof.